gravitational/teleport/docs/2.3/admin-guide.md

 ## Authentication

-Teleport supports two types of user accounts:

-* **Internal users** are created and stored in Teleport's own identitiy storage.
-A cluster administrator has to create account entries for every Teleport user.
-  Teleport also supports two factor authentication (2FA), which is turned on by default.
-  There are two types of 2FA supported:
+Teleport uses the concept of "authentication connectors" to authenticate users when they execute `tsh login` command.
+There are three types of authentication connectors:

+* **local** is used to authenticate against a local Teleport user database.
+This database is managed by `tctl users` command.
+Teleport also supports second factor authentication (2FA) for the local connector.
+There are two types of 2FA:
     * [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm)
       is the default.
 You can use [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [Authy](https://www.authy.com/) or any other TOTP client.
     * [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) is the second.

-* **External users** are users stored elsewhere else within an organization.
-Examples include Github, Active Directory (AD), LDAP server, OpenID/OAuth2 endpoint or behind SAML.
+* **saml** connector type implements SAML authentication can be configured against any external identity manager like Okta or Auth0.
+This feature is only available for Teleport Enterprise.
+* **oidc** connector type implements OpenID Connect (OIDC) authentication, which is similar to SAML in principle.
+This feature is only available for Teleport Enterprise.

+The authentication connector type is configured via `auth/authentication/type` setting in the `teleport.yaml` above.

 ## FIDO U2F